CSCfi/csc-user-guide/GETTING_STARTED.md

-# Getting started on contributing to the CSC Docs pages using command line tools
+# Getting started on contributing to Docs CSC using a local development server

 The procedure described in this file aims to set up the necessary tools on Windows without the need for a system administrator account.
 However, the [simple Git workflow example](#a-simple-git-workflow-example) that follows the Windows-specific instructions doesn't make any particular assumptions on the operating system used.
+The two alternative paths for command-line and graphical interfaces are marked **Option 1, CLI** and **Option 2, GUI**, respectively.
+The GUI path should work with only minor deviation on a Mac.

-## Setting up a development environment on Windows
+## Setting up a development environment, step 1

-**Before starting, make sure you have a secure place to store a passphrase for an SSH key you'll be creating.
-A password manager called _KeePass 2_ will be used for that in this tutorial.**

 ### Conda